Life As a Pathologist

 - Identify the etiology, pathogenesis, morphological change, and clinical significance of diseases.

-Pathologists state the following job skills are important in their day-to-day work.
+When polled, Pathologists say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.